-I am so happy to welcome my friend Robyn Harrison, who generously agreed to let me share this poignant poem she wrote several years ago.
+I am so happy to repost this prayer from my friend Robyn Harrison, who generously agreed to let me share this poignant poem she wrote several years ago.
 The gorgeous photograph above is one of hers as well.
 She says she pulls this poem out each year, dusts it off, changes the date, and reads it again.
-The message is indeed timeless, and the idea of writing yourself a song is so beautiful…beautiful like you are.
+The message is indeed timeless, and the idea of writing yourself a song is so beautiful…beautiful, as you are.

 A Song To Myself ~ New Year Prayer

-As I meet every challenge every pain & every joy may I ~
+As I meet every challenge every pain and every joy may I —

-Remember to appreciate the good – to see & to recognize & celebrate the inherent beauty of life.
+Remember to appreciate the good – to see and to recognize and celebrate the inherent beauty of life.

-Be always cognizant of the great privilege & responsibility of living.
+Be always cognizant of the great privilege and responsibility of living.

-May I at all times show compassion & respect for myself & for all others.
+May I at all times show compassion and respect for myself and for all others.

-May I be mindful of the Earth & all that dwells here.
+May I be mindful of the Earth and all that dwells here.

-May I choose my words carefully, remembering the hurt noise can cause.
+May I choose my words carefully, remembering the damage they can cause.

-May I always find the time & the strength to be quiet to be still & to listen.
+May I always find the time and the strength to be quiet

 May I choose kind acts rather than angry gestures.